SAP-samples/upscale-commerce-open-payment-integration/postman/klarna/iframe/README.md

     npm start
     ```

 4. Access the application via localhost:4200, add a product to cart, and proceed to checkout.
-A klarna payment form should appear in the place of the regular checkout!
+A klarna payment form should appear in the place of the regular checkout.
 ![test in pwa](./documentation/images/test_in_pwa.png)

 ## How it all works